kast-cloud/Breeze.Net/README.md

 # Breeze.Net
 Unofficial .NET Core API wrapper for Breeze Chms.
+The wrapper is not complete.

 > **Disclaimer:**  This API wrapper is not created or maintained by Breeze.